fbpx

 3. Alkalinity Increaser, pH Decreaser, pH Increaser

 One of the most confusing elements of hot tub water chemistry is pH and total alkalinity. pH measures how acidic your water is.
 And alkalinity acts as a buffer for pH, neutralizing incoming acid and keeping your pH from drastically changing.
-These two go hand-and-hand and affect each other whenever they change.
+These two go hand-in-hand and affect each other whenever they change.

 There are a lot of products out there designed to raise or lower both pH and alkalinity all at once.
 But it’s important to have chemicals on hand that do one thing at a time.